 - The FBI is said to have one of the biggest Bitcoin wallets.
 In October 2013, it discontinued the Silk Road which was a darknet website wherein the Bitcoin was being used for transactions to fund illicit drugs and illegal activities.
 So, all the wallets that the site owned were taken over; while the government auctioned some, they still have 1.5% of the global Bitcoin.

-- The Bitcoin is not totally anonymous.
-You may not have to give your personal details for transactions, like email address, phone numbers or names.
+- Bitcoin is not totally anonymous.
+You may not have to give your personal details for transactions, like email addresses many trading strategies and tools, phone numbers, or names.
 You simply need a wallet address and private keys.
 However, the records are in a public ledger or blockchain that can be viewed by one and all.
-In case someone is aware of your Bitcoin address and manages to connect your ID to transactions over time, he can view your Bitcoin balance and transactions you did.
+In case someone is aware of your Bitcoin address and manages to connect your ID to transactions over time, he can view your Bitcoin balance and the transactions you did.
 The perpetrator of the Mt.
 Gox attack, the biggest heist in the cryptocurrency world so far, was traced like this.
 Now automated trading apps are being used to trade bitcoin with more safety features.
 Visit https://bitcoinera.app/it for a detailed review of one of the trending automated bitcoin trading applications.

-- You cannot touch or feel the Bitcoin, unlike traditional fiat currency or paper money.
-Bitcoins can be mined using computers which are meant for solving complex cryptographic puzzles.
+- You cannot touch or feel Bitcoin, unlike traditional fiat currency or paper money.
+Bitcoins can be mined using computers that are meant for solving complex cryptographic puzzles.
 Today, Bitcoin’s network is several hundred times more powerful compared to that of the leading supercomputers combined.

 - There can be 21 million Bitcoins only and not anymore.
 The past Bitcoin is going to be mined in 2014; after this, there will be no more Bitcoins to mine.